BarcelonaTravel Guide

 What are the best beaches in Barcelona?

-Work on your vacation tan by heading to one of the nearby Barcelona beaches.
+Work on your holiday tan by heading to one of the nearby Barcelona beaches.
 The main district is Barceloneta.
 This neighbourhood is known for its roots in the fishing industry, but it’s also where you’ll find the longest stretch of golden sand.
 Locals have sun loungers and beach umbrellas for hire at popular spots like Sant Sebastia and Sant Miquel.While Barcelona’s beaches are mainly famed for their proximity to the city, they’re also renowned for their liberalism towards nudists.
 Today, this practice is largely confined to La Mar Bella Beach, but it’s worth checking a beach’s nudist policy in advance if you want to avoid unplanned sightseeing.

 Soak up some sun on Barcelona's longest stretch of sand by heading to Sant Sebastia Beach.
 Just over a kilometre long, Sant Sebastia is also one of the city's oldest beaches.
 Originally, its golden sands were reserved for Barcelona's upper classes.
 Today, it welcomes all locals and visitors.
 Get there by heading to the La Barceloneta neighbourhood using the Metro's Yellow Line.